-There is also a tempting selection of seafood too, including Whole Maine Lobster with Drawn Butter as well as Grilled Jumbo Shrimp Scampi, Swordfish and Tuna Steaks.
+Main courses include delights like Filet Mignon as well as Pancetta Wrapped Filet of Veal.
+There is also Kobe Beef with Truffle Demi-Glaze and a delicious Colorado Rack of Lamb.
+Seafood dishes include Whole Maine Lobster with Drawn Butter as well as Grilled Jumbo Shrimp Scampi, Swordfish and Tuna Steaks.

 The Polo Grill is open for dinner only.
-Reservations are essential, however there is no additional charge to dine in this great Oceania Riviera restaurant.
+Reservations are essential, however there is no additional charge to dine in this Oceania Riviera restaurant.

 Dinner: 6:30pm – 9:00pm.

-However, pasta is king in Toscana.
+Pasta is king in Toscana.
 Indeed, there are nine pasta dishes to choose from – all of which are made fresh every day.
 The Penne with Porcini Mushroom & Meat Sauce is delicious, so too is the Tortelloni stuffed with Ricotta & Spinach.

 Toscana is open for dinner only.
 It is one of the most popular Oceania Riviera restaurants, so reservations are essential.
 However there is no additional dining charge.